 This collection contains the family papers of the Taylor-Langworthy families of Princeton, Illinois.

 In 1850, Joseph I. Taylor (1822-1876) married Sarah Ann Langworthy (1824-1909).
 They eventually had seven daughters.
 Sarah's father, Cyrus Langworthy, had moved to Princeton in 1834, where he was elected sheriff in 1837, 1838, and 1840, and became a member of the state legislature in 1842.
-Sarah's brother, Lucius Lucene Langworthy, served in Co.
-I, 12th Ill.
-Vol. Inf. during the Civil War and fought in the battles of Fort Donelson and Shiloh, and participated in Sherman's March to the Sea.
+Sarah's brother, Lucius Lucene Langworthy, served in Company I, 12th Illinois Volunteer Infantry during the Civil War and fought in the battles of Fort Donelson and Shiloh; he also participated in Sherman's March to the Sea.

 The Langworthy family papers contain 45 Civil War letters written by Lucius Langworthy to his parents, his sister, and other members of his family.
 In addition, the collection contains Cyrus Langworthy's land records, pension papers, and certificates of election.
-Also included are land records, receipts of various individuals, and a medal from the 1912 Grand Army of the Republic National Encampment.
+Also included are land records and receipts of various individuals, and a medal from the 1912 Grand Army of the Republic National Encampment.

 Mary W. Walter, great-granddaughter of Joseph Taylor and Sarah Langworthy Taylor, donated the collection to the Illinois Historical Survey, predecessor to the Illinois History and Lincoln Collections, in 1976.

 View full finding aid and PDF box/folder list